National Reference Centre for Animal Assisted Interventions (Pet Therapy)

 National reference laboratory for animal assisted intervention (pet therapy)

-Animal Assisted Intervention (AAI, generally known as Pet Therapy) is consequently becoming more widespread in various public and private settings.
+Animal Assisted Interventions (AAI, generally known as “Pet Therapy”) are becoming increasingly widespread in various public and private settings.
 AAI can be applied to therapeutic, rehabilitative, educational and recreational settings and involve companion animals.
-The most commonly used pets are dogs, horses, donkeys, cats and rabbits.
-Such treatment is chiefly provided to people with physical, neuromotor, mental and physical disorders, whatever their cause, but can also be given to healthy people.
+The most commonly involved pets are dogs, horses, donkeys, cats, and rabbits.
+Such treatment is mainly provided to people with physical, neuromotor, mental and physical disorders, whatever their cause, but can also be provided to healthy people.

 Activities and services